-Paying Off a Mortgage with Debt.
+Paying Off a Mortgage with a HELOC

 We don't do it often, but when we occasionally tell people how we paid off $150,000 worth of student loans in 18 months in person, they are either shocked or are so confused it doesn’t even make sense.